1. Saving Your Life

 usually are in a new and unfamiliar territory in the sightseeing trip.

-the GPS navigator.
-The benefits of 6-million Points of Interest in the small GPS navigator have been described
+on the GPS navigator.
+The benefits of 6-million Points of Interest in the small GPS navigator have been

 going through those Via-Points to reach our destination.
 Then the new route planned by the GPS navigator Via